Skip to main content

 For building curriculum

 Lesson plans, unit plans, and rubrics drafted against the framework you paste in.
-Every claim of alignment is linked to the source standard.
-Copy into Google Classroom or export to PDF.
+Every claim of alignment links to the source standard.
+Export to PDF or drop into Google Classroom.

 For running a classroom